top of page

 Final funding decisions are made by the Better Politics Fund’s board.
 It is chaired by Gauri van Gulik and operates independently from the Better Politics Foundation’s board.
 The Fund board is informed by input from the Foundation and a global grantmaking council composed of experts and ecosystem leaders.
 This ensures independent governance and transparent accountability.

-What funding approaches will the Fund use?
+What type of funding does the Fund provide? â€‹

 How is the Fund resourced?